Krawabbel/go-8080/README.md

 ```
 to see test output.
 (Warning: 8080EXM.COM takes quite long to finish and tells me I still have a bug somewhere.)

-* It can be used to emulate the Space Invaders, see my implementation under https://github.com/Krawabbel/goInvaders.
+* It can be used to emulate the Space Invaders Arcade Cabinet.

 ## Resources